evildmp/diataxis-documentation-framework/introduction.rst

 The 'secret'
 ~~~~~~~~~~~~

-It's not really a secret: documentation needs to include and be structured around its **four different functions**: *tutorials*, *how-to guides*, *technical reference* and *explanation*.
+It's not actually a secret and it certainly shouldn't be: documentation needs to include and be structured around its **four different functions**: *tutorials*, *how-to guides*, *technical reference* and *explanation*.
 Each of them **requires a distinct mode of writing**.
-People working with software need these four different kinds of documentation at different times, in different circumstances - so software usually needs them all.
+People working with software need these four different kinds of documentation at different times, in different circumstances - so software usually needs them all, and they should all be integrated into your documentation.

 And documentation needs to be explicitly structured around them, and they all must be kept separate and distinct from each other.